CavalcanteLucas/Shelf/README.md

 # Lucas' Shelf

-Shelf for studies on software development that are worth keeping and sharing.
+Shelf for studies on software/data engineering, and web development that are worth keeping and sharing.

 ## Current Studies